-- Context-centered curriculum
+- Context-centered

-- Ministry-based curriculum
+- Ministry-based

-- Impact-driven curriculum
+- Impact-driven

-Making ministry as one's learning space:
+3. Making ministry as one's learning space:

 The program is intentionally designed to let students make use of their current ministry as a class room (as a spiritual-social-academic laboratory).
-This strategy has three objectives in mind: i) to help students appreciate and understand that his/her current place of ministry has lot of resources to offer for personal growth and academic reflection; ii) to take ownership of and enrich the content and direction of the DMin program by directly relating it to context of his/her ministry; and, iii) to enable students to contextualise and apply what they learn in their respective ministries and leadership positions.
+This strategy has three further objectives in mind:

+- i) To help students appreciate and understand that his/her current place of ministry has enormous resources to offer for personal growth and academic reflection. - ii) To take ownership of and enrich the content and direction of the DMin program by directly relating it to context of his/her ministry. - iii) To enable students to contextualize and apply what they learn in their respective ministries and leadership positions.